Two simple full-text indexes based on the suffix array: Experimental results

-In the next set of experiments we evaluated the FBCSA index.
-Its properties of interest, for various block size ($bs$) and sampling step ($ss$) parameters, are: the space use, pattern search times, times to access (extract) one random SA cell, times to access (extract) multiple consecutive SA cells.
-For $bs$ we set the values 32 and 64.
-The $ss$ was tested in a wider range (3, 5, 8, 16, 32).
-Using $bs = 64$ results in better compression but decoding a cell is also slightly slower (see Fig.~\ref{fig:times2}).
-Unfortunately, our tests were run under Windows and it was not easy for us to adapt other competitive compact indexes to run on our platform, yet from the comparison with the results presented in~\cite[Sect.~4]{GNFjea14} we conclude that FBCSA is a few times faster in single cell access than the other related algorithms, MakCSA~\cite{DBLP:journals/fuin/Makinen03} (augmented with a compressed bitmap from~\cite{RamanRR02} to extract arbitrary ranges of the suffix array) and LCSA~/~LCSA-Psi~\cite{GNFjea14}, at similar or better compression.
+We tried to compare FBCSA against its competitors.
+Unfortunately, we were unable to run LCSA~/~LCSA-Psi~\cite{GNFjea14} (in spite of contacting its authors) and MakCSA~\cite{DBLP:journals/fuin/Makinen03} cannot (directly) access single SA cells.
+From the comparison with the results presented in~\cite[Sect.~4]{GNFjea14} we conclude that FBCSA is a few times faster in single cell access than the other related algorithms, MakCSA~\cite{DBLP:journals/fuin/Makinen03} (augmented with a compressed bitmap from~\cite{RamanRR02} to extract arbitrary ranges of the suffix array) and LCSA~/~LCSA-Psi~\cite{GNFjea14}, at similar or better compression.
 Extracting $c$ consecutive cells is not however an efficient operation for FBCSA (as opposed to MakCSA and LCSA~/~LCSA-Psi, see Figs~5--7 in ~\cite{GNFjea14}), yet for small $ss$ the time growth is slower than linear, due to a few sampled (and thus written explicitly) SA offsets in a typical block (Fig.~\ref{fig:times3}).
-Therefore, in extracting (only) 5 or 10 successive cells our index is still competitive.
+Therefore, in extracting only 5 or 10 successive cells our index is still competitive.

+We also compared FBCSA variants against MakCSA in search (count) queries.
+Alas, it was possible to use MakCSA only for 50-megabyte datasets.
+The results of our comparison are shown in Fig.~\ref{fig:fb_mak}.
+MakCSA wins on \texttt{proteins50} and \texttt{english50}, is comparable to our variants on \texttt{dna50}, and clearly loses on \texttt{sources50} and \texttt{xml50} (note the logarithmic scale for the last dataset).
+Also, we can add two remarks.
+First, the relative overhead of the lookup tables (LUT2 and LUT3) is roughly 4 times smaller for 200-megabyte datasets, yet (as mentioned) MakCSA does not support such large datasets.
+Second, the hash component of the index may be optimized for the FBCSA indexes, with hopefully more competitive space-time tradeoffs.